 After an injury in the workplace, it is vital to seek medical attention as soon as possible.
 Workers only have 45 days to notify employers about a workplace injury before they become ineligible for workers’ compensation.
 As soon as you identify an injury, seek medical attention, and confirm that the injury is work-related, it is essential to notify your employer.

-You may notify your employer verbally or in writing, but the Illinois Workers Compensation Commission recommends writing.
+You may notify your employer verbally or in writing.
+However, the Illinois Workers’ Compensation Commission recommends writing.
 Keep in mind that another co-worker telling your employer about an injury does not qualify as a notice; it is the responsibility of the injured party to notify their employer.

 2.)
 File an Application for Adjustment of Claim

-The Illinois Workers Compensation Commission plays a vital role in the process of obtaining workers’ comp benefits.
+The Illinois Workers’ Compensation Commission plays a key role in the process of obtaining workers’ comp benefits.
 Specifically, the Commission can order your employer to give you benefits.
 For this to happen, you need to submit a workers’ compensation claim through the mail or to your employer.

 Filing this claim can speed up the dispute process if one were to occur in the future.
 It is also essential to notify your employer and seek medical attention before this step.
 Otherwise, your claim may be denied.